plone/volto/docs/source/configuration/internalproxy.md

 # Internal proxy to content backend API

-The server side Volto SSR process (based on Razzle) has an internal proxy to the backend API enabled by default.
+The server side Volto {term}`SSR` process (based on Razzle) has an internal proxy to the backend API enabled by default.

 It provides a better developer experience out of the box, so the developer doesn't has to